 Breakfast is from 7.30am to 10am; lunch from noon to 2.30pm; dinner and drinks from 7pm until 10pm.

-The full restaurant menu is available during restaurant hours; a limited menu, including salads and sandwiches, is offered from 11pm to 7am.
+The full restaurant menu is available during restaurant hours; a limited menu, including salads and sandwiches, is offered round the clock.
 Full breakfast is available for delivery; arrange the timing the night before with staff.

 You need a transfer to reach this hotel.
 For approximate costs, see location information

 Located on the bluffs over Toiny Bay on the southeast coast of St Barths, Hotel Le Toiny is a cluster of beachy bungalows a 15-minute drive from the town of Saint-Jean.